sunmingtao/poker-hand-analysis/Leaks.md

 3. After villain check raises on the flop, then check the turn, should either bet 1/4 - 1/3 or check.
 Don't bet 1/2 unless super strong hand.
 4. Villain min bet turn, then bet river usually has it.
 Cannot call with A high.
 5. Call big bet OOP to draw nuts
 6. Don't know how to play TT on QQ54 in 3bet pot OOP.
-(TT should be played no differently from KK/AA, if villan's got an Q, then let me win)
+(Should bet small/fold, river check/fold)
 7. Bet small when turned flush in multiway pot.
 (Should check raise to build the pot)
 8. Check nuts oop on the turn on super dry board, or super wet board (e.g KQ on QQ77, AsKh on QsJs9s5s, they should continue betting half pot to extract value)